scalableminds/webknossos/docs/skeleton_annotation.md

 Users can assign new random colors to a single tree or all trees at once.](images/tracing_ui_tree_color.png)

 #### Skeleton & Tree Visibility
-You can quickly toggle the visibility of all skeletons from the `Layers` menu in the left-hand sidepanel.
+You can quickly toggle the visibility of all skeletons from the `Layers` menu in the left-hand side panel.

 The visibility of individual trees can be toggled to hide some trees for a better overview.
 Toggle the checkbox before each tree name or tree group to hide/show it.